 apt-cache showpkg ambari-metrics-assembly

-Install and setup the server
+Install and setup the server on primary

 sudo apt-get install ambari-server